 Like many smart home devices, many smart locks are easy to install and cost under $100.

-This frees your mind to worry about other things more important.
+This frees your mind from worrying about other things that are more important.

 A smart thermostat

 Your thermostat can be an essential device in any home.
-One reason is that it determines your level of comfort by managing the room temperature, and secondly, it determines your energy costs.
+One reason is that it determines your comfort level by managing the room temperature, and secondly, it determines your energy costs.

 As all homeowners know, there’s usually a fine line between feeling comfortable and living affordably.
-Controlling the thermostat is one way to have a direct impact on your monthly costs.
+Controlling the thermostat is one way to directly impact your monthly costs.

-A smart thermostat will help your control your home temperature more precisely.
-It can identify peak times and slow heating and cooling times – and come up with an efficient solution.
+A smart thermostat will help you control your home temperature more precisely.
+It can identify peak and slow heating and cooling times and devise an efficient solution.

-Depending on your circumstance, a smart thermostat can often make a tremendous impact on your monthly energy bill.
+Depending on your circumstance, a smart thermostat can often significantly impact your monthly energy bill.